ojhavk/ojhavk.github.io/oresearch.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

 _Trustworthy Artificial Intelligence_.
 I work on Deep Learning and Machine Learning.
 My primary research goals are to work on the Security, Explainability, and Trustworthiness of AI. <br>
-_Artificial Intelligence for Science Engineering Applications_.
+_Artificial Intelligence for Science and Engineering Applications_.
 I work on Artificial Intelligence Algorithms to solve complex Engineering and Science problems.
 For example, I have collaborated with researchers from various disciplines, including Engineering, Climate Science, Hydrology, Environmental Science,  and Biology, to innovate and apply AI in solving problems across these fields.

 <!-- Example of our work on this webpage should encourage.
 My main focus is on neural networks.
 I am interested in sparse neural computation in order to create fast, robust, and optimal learning systems.
 I am currently working on neural networks and deep learning, focusing on neural architecture search and analysis to achieve this goal.
 I aim to integrate inspiration from neuroscience to inform neural design in the long term.
 I like to collaborate with interdisciplinary researchers where problems introduce challenges to deep learning, neural networks, and optimization.
 Do read examples of my work and do get in touch at v.k.ojha[at]reading.ac.uk. -->